 Hacking: Mobile payment technology uses wireless communication technology that facilitates transmission and reception of transactions among devices without being connected physically.
 This is known as over-the-air (OTA) communication.
 This also enhances the chances of hackers attempting to compromise mobile devices without having the phone physically.

 Data Leakage: Data leakage is one of the main concerns for digital wallets as there are multiple parties involved in the transaction process.
 When a user makes a purchase using a digital wallet at a mobile as POS, all the parties (digital wallet service provider, mobile payment as POS service provider, merchant, acquiring bank and issuing bank) are required to collect the transaction data.

 Phone Theft/Loss: There are many types of risks associated with debit/credit cards whether they are stored on a smartphone or not.
-The biggest of these risks is a lost phone, which can give someone access to all the sensitive information that is increasingly being stored on mobile devices.
-Some digital wallet, provider security measure that disable the wallet if five erroneous PIN attempts are made.
+The biggest of these risks is a lost phone, which can give someone access to all the sensitive information that is increasingly being stored on mobile device.
+Some digital wallets provide security measure that disable the wallet if five erroneous PIN attempt are made.